scikit-learn-contrib/metric-learn/doc/supervised.rst

 (of label +1), this method will look at all the samples from the same label and sample randomly a pair among them.
 To sample negative pairs (of label -1), this method will look at all the samples from a different class and sample randomly a pair among them.
-The method will try to build `num_constraints` positive pairs and `num_constraints` negative pairs, but sometimes it cannot find enough of one of those, so forcing `same_length=True` will return both times the minimum of the two lenghts.
+The method will try to build `n_constraints` positive pairs and `n_constraints` negative pairs, but sometimes it cannot find enough of one of those, so forcing `same_length=True` will return both times the minimum of the two lenghts.